kee-org/www-kee-pm/content/_index.md

 <p>Kee Vault and the free Kee browser extension work together to protect all your passwords behind one strong master password, using the latest secure encryption technology.</p>

-## Kee Vault
+<h2>Kee Vault</h2>

-Our easy-to-use Open Source password manager gives you peace of mind and saves you time.
-It works from all of your modern desktop and mobile devices and is based on proven Open Source security implementations with added protection from the latest Argon2 technology.
+<p>Our easy-to-use Open Source password manager gives you peace of mind and saves you time.
+It works from all of your modern desktop and mobile devices and is based on proven Open Source security implementations with added protection from the latest Argon2 technology.</p>

 <div class="highlights">
 {{% highlight relax %}}You remember one password, Kee Vault remembers the rest{{%/highlight%}}
 {{% highlight umbrella %}}Protection against website hacks and data breaches{{%/highlight%}}
 {{% highlight users %}}Protects you, your family and your friends{{%/highlight%}}
 {{% highlight clock %}}No more forgotten passwords and waiting for reset emails{{%/highlight%}}
-{{% highlight shield-alt %}}[Open Source](/open-source) for higher security than other password managers{{%/highlight%}}
+{{% highlight shield-alt %}}<a href="/open-source">Open Source</a> for higher security than other password managers{{%/highlight%}}
 {{% highlight lock %}}Next-generation security using Argon2{{%/highlight%}}
 {{% highlight user-graduate %}}Based on over a decade of password management software development{{%/highlight%}}
 {{% highlight sticky-note %}}Store WiFi access codes, credit card details, secret notes and even small documents{{%/highlight%}}
 </div>

-Start securing your online world now!
-14 day free trial with no payment details required.
+<p>Start securing your online world now!
+14 day free trial with no payment details required.</p>

 <div class="vault_button">
     <a class="btn btn-success btn-large" href="https://keevault.pm">Load the app now</a>
 </div>

-### Pricing and Benefits
+<h3>Pricing and Benefits</h3>

-Our "Supporter Monthly" subscription is only £2 per month.
-Until the more expensive subscription plans are launched, all Supporters get access to all newly developed features of those plans.
+<p>Our "Supporter Monthly" subscription is only £2 per month.
+Until the more expensive subscription plans are launched, all Supporters get access to all newly developed features of those plans.</p>

-We don’t offer refunds on partially used subscriptions but with the free trial and very cheap monthly subscription option we hope this seems reasonable to you.
+<p>We don’t offer refunds on partially used subscriptions but with the free trial and very cheap monthly subscription option we hope this seems reasonable to you.</p>

 <div class="show-full-pricing-details-container">
     <a class="" href="#" id="show-full-pricing-details">Show full Pricing and Benefits information</a>